Doing Hera’s Work on “Hercules”

 Her snaky hair bound in ribbons oozing gore.

-Attempting to preserve the meter, much less adapt a different one seemed a fool’s errand, and rhyming is, let’s be honest, a bit of a silly linguistic game.
-Instead I was interested in the metaphors the original work was dealing in, the resonances and nuances of its diction.
+Attempting to preserve the meter, much less adapt a different one, seemed a fool’s errand, and rhyming is—let’s be honest—a bit of a silly linguistic game.
+Instead, I was interested in the metaphors the original work was dealing in, the resonances and nuances of its diction.

 My focus initially was on using English cognates of the Latin words when they were available, but words like senescence later seemed like they’d only appear on the SAT.
-I did have enough restraint to not use consanguineous, and indeed many more Latin words that have been borrowed directly into English, since at a certain point it would cease being a translation.
-Furthermore, when I was working on Gods and Heroes, I came to understand the passage presented several lesser deities of the Roman pantheon, and these had accepted English equivalents.
-Dryden, too, seems to have been unaware of the standard renderings of these deities’ names.
-I’ve capitalized them in my translation, below.
-Additionally, my ability to parse the fairly complex Latin had increased significantly, I had studied Roman culture in great depth, and I had read the Aeneid in its entirety.
-This resulted in another pass from this period:
+I did have enough restraint to not use consanguineous, and many more Latin words that have been borrowed directly into English, since at a certain point it would cease being a translation.

 Before the antechamber, even in the very gullet of Orcus,